jonfryd/tifoon/README.md

 ### `config/network.yml`

-This is list of networks to be monitored.
+This is list of networks and hosts to be monitored.
 Each network consists of an arbitrary number of hosts, and the set of ports to be scanned for every host in this network.
 Example:

       ports:
         - 20-25
         - 153
         - 900-999

-Scan TCP ports 20 to 25, 153 and 900 to 999.
+Results in all of TCP ports 20 to 25, 153 and 900 to 999 being scanned.

-If a hostname (and not a IPv4 address) is provided for any host, the IPv4 is resolved on startup by DNS lookup on startup (resolution is final and not redone on consecutive scan).
+If a hostname (and not a IPv4 address) is provided for any host, the IPv4 address is resolved on startup by DNS lookup on startup (resolution is final and not redone on consecutive scan).

 Of course, all hosts could technically speaking be on the same physical network but grouped into logical networks.